mglev1n/pmbb-nf-toolkit-saige-family/READMES/SAIGE_ExWAS_docs.md

 ## Post-Processing

-* `region_col_names` (Type: Map (Dictionary))

-    * Default SAIGE Region column names mapped to new ones

-* `p_cutoff_summarize` (Type: Float)

-    * P-Value Threshold for Summarizing Results at the End, arbitrary p-value threshold for creating a table of results combined with low p-values
-## Plotting

 * `gene_location_file ` (Type: File Path)

-    * This file is used for getting gene-based coordinates for plotting
+    * This file is used for getting gene-based coordinates for plotting .

     * Corresponding Input File: Gene Location File